 The Second Forced Migration Of Chinese

-Scholar Luo Xianglin, stating that Chinese had been fleeing Huang Chao's rebellion throughout the territories sacked by the rebels, summarized the following safe havens: refugess to Sichuan Prov where Wang Jian established Shu Regime; refugess to Hunan Prov where Ma Yin established Chu Regime; refugess to Guangdong & Guangxi provinces where Liu Yin established Southern Han Regime; refugees to Fujian Prov where Wang Shenzhi established Min Regime; refugees to Zhejiang Prov where Qian Mu established Wu-Yue Regime; and refugess to Anhui-Jiangsu provinces where Yang Xingmi & Li Zhigao established Yang-Wu and Southern Tang regimes.
+Scholar Luo Xianglin, stating that Chinese had been fleeing Huang Chao's rebellion throughout the territories sacked by the rebels, summarized the following safe havens: refugees to today's Sichuan Prov where Wang Jian established the Shu Regime; refugees to Hunan Prov where Ma Yin established the Chu Regime; refugees to Guangdong & Guangxi provinces where Liu Yin established the Southern Han Regime; refugees to Fujian Prov where Wang Shenzhi established the Min Regime; refugees to Zhejiang Province where Qian Mu established the Wu-Yue Regime; and refugees to Anhui-Jiangsu provinces where Yang Xingmi & Li Zhigao established the Yang-Wu and Southern Tang regimes.

 Written by Ah Xiang

 This website expresses the personal opinions of this webmaster (email@example.com, firstname.lastname@example.org, email@example.com).
 In addition to this webmaster's comments, extensive citation and quotes of the ancient Chinese classics (available at http://www.sinica.edu.tw/ftms-bin/ftmsw3) were presented via transcribing and paraphrasing the Classical Chinese language into the English language.
 Whenever possible, links and URLs are provided to give credit and reference to the ideas borrowed elsewhere.
 This website may be used or reproduced in any form or by any means, with or without the prior written permission, on the pre-condition that an acknowledgement or a reciprocal link is expressively provided.
 All rights reserved.